Our Mission

 • Establishing new programs for the academic year and summer in areas (geographic and/or disciplinary) where opportunities are lacking for Duke students.

-• Promoting study away at Duke by advising students of their opportunities and assisting them in planning and arranging for the experience, as well as actively recruiting students from other universities to participate in Duke-In programs.
+• Promoting study away at Duke by advising students of their opportunities and assisting them in planning and arranging for the experience, as well as actively recruiting students from other universities to participate in Duke-Administered programs.

 • Recruiting and admitting Visiting International Students for a semester or year of study at Duke as non-degree candidates, and advising and assisting these students.